“Ex Astris, Scientia”, or “from the stars, knowledge”

 It’s also possible to play a cadet in a regular campaign alongside officers.
 Most cadets spend their entire education at the Academy, only stepping foot on a starship following graduations.
 However, some level cadets are granted a field placement, completing their education on assignment.
 This is often exceptional cadets who have already learned all they can from Academy studies, and crave the additional challenge.
 Other cadets are assigned to a field studies program, if they demonstrate that they learn better hands-on than in a classroom.

-For a game where only one player is a cadet, roll life experiments normally.
-Instead of the character’s career events reflecting their time as an officer, these events should take place prior to their time in the Academy.
-Additionally, the character should probably also take the Young Officer talent.
+For a game where only one player is a cadet, they gain all the regular benefits and can roll Career Events normally.
+However, instead of the character’s life experiences reflecting their time as an officer, these events should take place prior to their time in the Academy.
+(While this would make this cadet better than characters in an all-cadet game, the intent is to keep that character balanced with the characters of the other players, and not punish the player for the flavourful choice of playing a cadet.)

-Presuming the character completes their education, they graduate and receive a promotion to ensign normally.
-It’s also possible for captains to grant a field commission to cadets, making them a provisional officer.
+Presuming the character completes their education, they can graduate and receive a promotion to ensign normally.
+It’s also possible for captains to grant a field commission to cadets, making them a provisional officer before their full term was completed.
 This was not uncommon during the Dominion War, when cadets in field placements were thrust into the role of officers.